LennartFr/20200401supplychain/README.md

 ### Lennart: intro and overview
 ### David: https://app.gitbook.com/@ibmdevelopersf/s/ibm-blockchain/
 ### -----  Walk through VSCode's Blockchain extension to build your own Blockchain application
-### Taiji: introduction to the clouad-based IBM Blockchain Platform
+### Taiji: introduction to the cloud-based IBM Blockchain Platform

 ## Blockchain in the news